NOTE: This past webinar has now been archived. Access to the recording can be purchased; please see How to Register below for more details.

 Whether you’re an educator or library director, front-facing circulation desk staff member or behind-the-scenes cataloger, understanding the First Amendment rights of your patrons is essential.
 In this one-hour webinar, Freedom to Read Foundation consultant Joyce Hagen-McIntosh will review best practices and ALA guidelines for topics ranging from privacy and pornography, to access and selection.
 Hagen-McIntosh will help librarians navigate the abundance of ALA resources and policies by providing real-world examples and addressing common issues in the library community.
 This 101 session is a perfect opportunity for students and new professionals to delve into intellectual freedom advocacy, and a helpful refresher for veteran intellectual freedom fighters.

-The webinar is sponsored by the Freedom to Read Foundation.
+This archived webinar is sponsored by the Freedom to Read Foundation and was originally presented on November 27th, 2017.

 - Learn how a library is defined (limited public forum) and how a library functions differently than a business.